 I must confess: I have a serious man-crush on Hugh Jackman.
 I adore the dapper Aussie, which is a strange paradox for a neurotic, heterosexual man such as I am to contend with.

 My neurosis sometimes makes me self-defensively misanthropic.
-There are few things I genuinely adore because, let’s face it, such sentiments inevitably lead to profound disappointment.
-As a result, the list of things I genuinely adore is decidedly short: my children, puppies, and warm, intelligent, authentic women.
-I tend not to adore other people’s children, cats, and dudes – especially Hollywood celebrities.
+There are few things I genuinely adore because, let’s face it, such sentiments inevitably lead to disappointment.
+Aside from Hugh, my list of adorable things is decidedly short: my children, puppies, and warm, intelligent, authentic women.
+I tend towards ambivalence about other people’s children, cats, and dudes – especially Hollywood celebrities.
 Given such pathologies, my affections for Hugh are a little … confounding.

 Despite all that, I cannot help but be smitten when my eyes behold the tall, well-built, talented, and maddeningly handsome Aussie who also possesses humility, grace, and authenticity in his conduct and demeanour.
 There is very little evidence the charm gushing out of Hugh in droves is an affectation.
 I imagine it’s no easy feat in an industry dominated by people as real and as deep as a wading pool at a Madam Tussaud’s museum.

 I should hate Hugh Jackman’s guts; figuratively because he embodies all the desired traits I lack, and literally because, unlike my jiggly, flab-embellished guts, his are incredibly lean and utterly well-defined.
 The only thing jiggling on Hugh’s belly is the clump of Veuve Cliquot jello that landed there while Hugh was fitfully enjoying the fruits of his labour.